Derek W. Logue

-Sex-offender registries allow citizens to identify and monitor sex-offenders living in their communities yet little
+Sex-offender registries allow citizens to identify and monitor sex-offenders living in their communities yet little research

-offenders and motives for accessing registries.
+motives for accessing registries.
 Attitudes were assessed using Altemeyer's Right Wing Authoritarianism scale and an

 original scale developed to assess attitudes regarding sex-offenders and the registry.
 Twenty-nine percent of

 participants reported having viewed a registry and mostly did so out of curiosity rather than out of fear or concern for

 safety.
 Authoritarians were found to be more favorable toward sex-offender registries and had a greater belief in their

 Jones, C. A. and Harrington, E. , 2008-03-05 "Sex Offender Registries: Curiosity, not Caution, as a Motivation for

 Viewing" Paper presented at the annual meeting of the American Psychology - Law Society, Hyatt Regency Jacksonville

 Riverfront, Jacksonville, FL <Not Available>.
-2009-05-23 from http://www.allacademic.
+2009-05-23 from http://www.allacademic.com/meta/p229363_index.html

-|(c) 2007-2010 Derek W. Logue.
+|(c) 2007-2015 Derek W. Logue.
 No part of this website may be used in any way without expressed written consent of the site owner.

 |California RSOL has compiled a 50 state guide on registry and residency restriction laws.
 Click the link below: